Maternity

 • Compared to the England average, Wakefield district has…

-• significantly higher proportions of women recorded as smoking in early pregnancy and at delivery.
+• significantly higher proportions of smoking in early pregnancy and at delivery.

-• significantly higher proportions of women living with obesity in early pregnancy.
+• significantly higher proportions of obesity in early pregnancy.

 • significantly lower levels of breastfeeding.